andrevdwal/passgen-rs/README.md

   - `s`=special characters
   - `n`=numbers

-Since all the options are optional generating a single password is as easy as:
+Since all the options are optional generating a single password is as easy as  <sup>1</sup>:
 ```
 $ pgrs
 0dKQf0XGXKIqTafu4$kc
 ```

-A more involved example using all the options:
+A more involved example using all the options <sup>1</sup>:
 ```
 $ pgrs pgrs -l 8 -c 4 -a ln
 7vgqzoyt